Culiacán: Transportation

-The Terminal de Autobuses de Culiacán or Central de Autobuses Culiacán Millenium is a bus terminal located west of Culiacán, Sinaloa, Mexico.
+The Terminal de Autobuses de Culiacán or Central de Autobuses Culiacán Millennium is a bus terminal located west of Culiacán, Sinaloa, Mexico.

 Transit system

 Urban transport

-As of 2024, Culiacán has just over 68 urban transport routes, which serve about one million users.
+As of 2024, Culiacán has just over 68 urban transport routes that serve about 1 million users.
 The Culiacán urban transport is operated by RedPlus.

 Rail

-The city has a train station operated by Ferromex, which is used only to transport freight.
-It is connected to Mazatlán in the south and Guaymas in the north.
+The city has a train station operated by Ferromex that is used only for freight.
+It is connected to Mazatlán to the south and to Guaymas to the north.

 Bus station

-Culiacán uses the "Millennium" International Bus Station ("Central Internacional de Autobuses "Millennium) to travel across of Mexico and to the United States (Arizona and California).
+Culiacán uses the "Millennium" International Bus Station ("Central Internacional de Autobuses "Millennium) to travel across Mexico and to the United States (Arizona and California).

 Roads and expressways

 Though several high-speed roads have been built, most of the city's streets are rather narrow, and traffic jams are common during rush hour.
 There are 300,000 cars in Culiacán, making the per capita number of cars one of the highest in the country.